San Isidro median real estate price is $202,744, which is less expensive than 70.9% of Texas neighborhoods and 79.5% of all U.S. neighborhoods.

 In San Isidro, the current vacancy rate is 0.0%, which is a lower rate of vacancies than 100.0% of all neighborhoods in the U.S. This means that the housing supply in San Isidro is very tight compared to the demand for property here.

-Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
-The San Isidro neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
+Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
 Residents of the San Isidro neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 66.5% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 97.9% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 In addition, the San Isidro neighborhood stands out within Texas for its college student friendly environment.
 NeighborhoodScout's analysis reveals that this neighborhood is home to a number of college students, is relatively walkable, and above average in safety.
 In combination, this makes it stand out for a good place for college students to consider.
 Because a number of college students live here, this neighborhood may be close to a college campus and offer certain amenities nearby geared towards the student body.
 While it's not an environment for everyone, ambitious scholars can enjoy seasonal excitement between semesters and school breaks, and parents can rest easy knowing that the area has an above average safety rating.
 For each of these reasons, the neighborhood is rated among the top 6.2% of college-friendly places to live in TX.